svewap/ext-oelib/Documentation/Tutorial/UsingTheTestingFrameworkForUnitTests/Index.rst

   workaround, please set the PHP memory limit to at least 256 MB on you local development machine.
 (And don’t run the unit tests on a production server, of course.)

-- If you want to run the oelib test suite itself, you need to install the two test extensions which are provided as T3X files in the TestExtensions/ directory in the oelib extension.